-DuPre (2017).
-Communicating About Health: Current Issues and Perspectives.
+DuPre & Overton (2023).
+Communicating About Health: Current Issues and Perspectives (7th edition).
 New York: Oxford University Press.

 Additional assigned readings (textbook chapters, journal articles and popular press articles), as well as other required media viewing/listening are listed on the course schedule and will be posted in the module for each class on carmen.